After lashing out at Israel and Iran, Trump says the 'ceasefire is in effect'

 The final death toll from the war was not immediately clear.
 Iran's Health Ministry said 606 people had been killed by Israel's strikes in Iran.
 An independent activist group called the Human Rights Activists News Agency counted 974 total fatalities.

-The Israeli government said 28 people had been killed by Iran's strikes in Israel.
+The Israeli government says 28 people were killed by Iran's strikes in Israel.

 NPR's Tamara Keith contributed reporting from Washington, D.C.; Hadeel Al-Shalchi and Daniel Estrin contributed from Tel Aviv, Israel; Aya Batrawy from Dubai, United Arab Emirates.